HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

 ##### Categorizing Observations by SDOH domain(s) using `Observation.category`

-`Observation.category` **SHALL** have two category codes (survey and sdoh) to indicate that a Q-A pair captured as an Observation represents an assessment (survey) related to a social determinant of health.
+§assess-1:`Observation.category` **SHALL** have two category codes (survey and sdoh) to indicate that a Q-A pair captured as an Observation represents an assessment (survey) related to a social determinant of health.§

 Optionally, `Observation.category` also has a binding to [SDOHCC ValueSet SDOH Category](ValueSet-SDOHCC-ValueSetSDOHCategory.html) which has values to categorize an Observation by SDOH domain(s) (e.g., Food Insecurity.
 Housing Instability, etc.).